MatheuslFavaretto/update-aws-credentials/README.md

 # Problem

 In my daily work routine, while managing operations on AWS, I often need to update my credentials multiple times throughout the day.
-This repetitive task can be time-consuming and prone to errors.

 # Solution

 Below is a simple script that automatically grabs the content from the clipboard and updates the AWS credentials file.
-By running **up-awscred**, this process is streamlined, making it more efficient and less error-prone.
+By running **up-awscred**.

 # Requirements